Nathaniel David

-Nathaniel David is an American scientist and biotechnology entrepreneur who has co-founded several life sciences companies that together have raised more than $1.5 billion in financing and contributed to the development of multiple FDA-approved medicines, including alogliptin, trelagliptin, Zemiglo (Zemdi), Zemdri, and Kybella.
+Nathaniel David is an American scientist and biotechnology entrepreneur who has co-founded several life sciences companies that together have raised more than $1.5 billion in financing and contributed to the development of multiple FDA-approved medicines, including alogliptin, trelagliptin, gemigliptin, plazomicin, and deoxycholic acid.

-Biography

-Education and Career
+Education

 David earned an A.B. in Biology from Harvard University and a Ph.D. in Molecular and Cellular Biology from University of California, Berkeley.

+Career

 While completing his doctorate, he co-founded Syrrx in 1999.
 The company developed a high-throughput structural biology platform that used automation and miniaturization to accelerate protein structure determination.
-David was named to the MIT Technology Review TR35, a list of top global innovators under the age of 35.
-Syrrx was acquired by Takeda Pharmaceutical Company in 2005, and its research contributed to the development of Nesina (alogliptin), a diabetes drug approved by the FDA.
+David was named to the MIT's list of Innovators Under 35, a list of top global innovators under the age of 35.
+Syrrx was acquired by Takeda Pharmaceutical Company in 2005, and its research contributed to the development of alogliptin, a diabetes drug approved by the FDA.

-David later co-founded Achaogen (NASDAQ: AKAO), focused on developing treatments for antibiotic-resistant infections.
-Achaogen developed Zemdri (plazomicin), which was approved by the FDA for complicated urinary tract infections.
+David later co-founded Achaogen, focused on developing treatments for antibiotic-resistant infections.
+Achaogen developed plazomicin, which was approved by the FDA for complicated urinary tract infections.

-In 2005, David co-founded Kythera Biopharmaceticals (NASDAQ: KYTH), where he served as Chief Science Officer.
-The company developed Kybella, the first FDA-approved injectable drug for reducing submental fat.
+In 2005, David co-founded Kythera Biopharmaceuticals, where he served as Chief Science Officer.
+The company developed deoxycholic acid, the first FDA-approved injectable drug for reducing submental fat.
 Kythera went public in 2012 and was acquired by Allergan in 2015 for $2.1 billion.

-In 2011, he also co-founded UNITY Biotechnology (NASDAQ: UBX).
+In 2011, he also co-founded Unity Biotechnology.

-Recent Work

 In 2021, David co-founded Jupiter Bioventures with former National Cancer Institute director Ned Sharpless.
 Jupiter Bioventures is a venture foundry that supports the development of therapeutic companies based on emerging biological science.
 It launched with an initial fund of $70 million and focuses on areas such as oncology and immunology.